June 18, 2020

 Traditionally, ERPs have sat at the heart of large organisations and forced very rigid ways of working when they have interfaced with project management.
 Designed as financial systems of record, they aren’t nimble.
 They’re about satisfying regulation, not helping people do great work.

-Workfront is a powerful solution that can stand shoulder-to-shoulder with that ERP, feeding it the information it needs while ensuring there’s purpose-built functionality to complete projects—in multiple workstreams and multiple teams across the enterprise—fast.
+Workfront is a powerful resource planning solution that can stand shoulder-to-shoulder with that ERP, feeding it the information it needs while ensuring there’s purpose-built functionality to complete projects—in multiple workstreams and multiple teams across the enterprise—fast.

 8—Centralising tools and removing desktop working methods.